 - Research CGI and make a note of your sources.
 Look outside of the business, too, and see what other companies are doing.
 Be aware of some of CGI’s projects and the industries it works in.

 - Make sure you know about the industry and the role you are applying for.
-You’ll be placed in a specific area during the screening telephone call prior to the assessment centre.
+By the time of the assessment centre you’ll have already been placed in a specific area during the screening telephone call.
+Your interview answers should reflect the role and industry that you are applying for.

 - Maria advises: ‘Look through common interview questions and come up with answers.
 You can practice interview questions with your family and friends, or sign up for a mock interview with your university’s career service.’